1gn45/apply-engraved-effect/README.md

 # apply-engraved-effect<br>
 A script used in product customizator.
 Purpose was to get dynamic product images for different engraving designs applied on the product.
-Mainly for etsy, ebay, etc.Library 'cv2' required.<br>
+Mainly for etsy, ebay, etc. <br>Library 'cv2' required.<br>

 ![alt text](https://raw.githubusercontent.com/1gn45/apply-engraved-effect/master/representative.jpg)